Transit Friendly Planning

 NJ TRANSIT has pledged a strong commitment to working with New Jersey communities to support and implement Transit-Oriented Development (TOD).
-NJ TRANSIT's Transit-Friendly Planning, Land Use and Development Program (TFPLUD) encourages growth and development where public transportation already exists.
+NJ TRANSIT's Transit Friendly Planning (TFP) Program encourages growth and development where public transportation already exists.
 NJ TRANSIT's network of passenger facilities (train stations, bus terminals, light rail stations, bus stops and transfer locations) are situated in a wide variety of settings throughout New Jersey, ranging from older downtowns to established suburban commuter towns and villages.
-Many of these municipalities are experiencing pressure to chase "rateables," resulting in disconnected sprawl development rather than integrated, sustainable growth that respects the existing community fabric and takes strategic advantage of the presence of established transit.
-To balance competing priorities and multiple objectives, municipalities can create and implement sensitive, community-based plans to guide growth in a comprehensive manner, especially in areas where the presence of transit can help stimulate new development opportunities.
+Municipalities can create and implement sensitive, community-based plans to guide growth in a comprehensive manner, especially in areas where the presence of transit can help stimulate new development opportunities.
 Not only is community revitalization a benefit to the state, but TOD also helps to reduce traffic congestion and improves air quality.
 Communities benefit as their passenger facilities and surrounding areas are revitalized, making them attractive places for people to live, work and socialize.

 Planning for Transit-Friendly Land Use: A Handbook for New Jersey Communities